 Crohn's and Colitis Awareness Week

-Join us from 1-7 December 2025 to talk about how it feels to live with Crohn’s or Colitis.
+Join us from 1-7 December as we talk about How it Feels to live with Crohn's or Colitis.

 It isn't just the painful symptoms, the hospital trips and the medication.
 It's also how it makes you feel, every day, living with an invisible illness.

-We need a wider understanding in society about how living with these conditions really makes you feel.
+We need to transform people's understanding of the reality of living with Crohn's or Colitis, and show them how it feels.
 We'll be unravelling these feelings and bringing them to the surface, one voice at a time.

 We know it can be difficult to live with, or support someone living with these conditions.
 But you’re not alone.
 We provide up-to-date, evidence-based information and can support you to live well with Crohn’s or Colitis.